Improving Calibration through the Relationship with Adversarial Robustness: Correlations between Adversarial Robustness and Calibration

-To test if there is any correlation between adversarial robustness and uncertainty estimates, we perform experiments on the clean test set across four classification datasets: SVHN~\cite{netzer2011}, CIFAR-10~\cite{krizhevsky2009learning}, CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{Russakovsky2015ImageNetLS} with different networks, whose architecture and accuracy are shown in Table~\ref{tab:net}.
+To test this, we perform experiments on the clean test set across three datasets: CIFAR-10~\citep{krizhevsky2009learning}, CIFAR-100~\citep{krizhevsky2009learning} and ImageNet~\citep{Russakovsky2015ImageNetLS} with different networks, whose architecture and accuracy are shown in Table~\ref{tab:net}.
 We refer to these models as ``Vanilla'' for each dataset in the following discussion.
-Note that there are 10 classes for SVHN and CIFAR-10, 100 classes for CIFAR-100 and 1000 classes for ImageNet.
-The details for training each vanilla network are included in Section~\ref{sec:implement} in the Appendix.
+The details for training each vanilla network are included in Appendix A.